aappleton8/JustAFK/README.md

 - Optional, automatic kicking of AFK players
 - Outwits methods used to circumvent automatic AFK
 - Configurable AFK time limit
-- Configurable kick message
+- Configurable plugin options using the generated `config.yml` file
 - Players are automatically hidden from others when going AFK
 - Automatic detection of players returning from AFK *(e.g. when moving or chatting)*
 - Set a status when going AFK
-- Fully customizable messages via the generated `localization.yml` file
+- Fully customizable messages using the generated `localisation.yml` file

 ## Commands
 - */afk*: Sets yourself to away, making your player invisible and broadcasting a message to the server.